MichallPPP/hassio-addons/nginx/DOCS.md

 1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install this add-on.
-1. Click the `Save` button to store your configuration.
-1. Start the add-on.
-1. Check the logs of the add-on to see if everything went well.
-1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## How to use
 Create your own .conf file or customize the default one that's created after first run